rambasnet/NodeJS/README.md

     conda env list
 ```

-- activate the nodejs environment; Note, you must do it everytime you need to run nodejs intrepreter or notebook kernel
+- activate the nodejs environment. **Note: you must do it everytime you need to run nodejs intrepreter or notebook kernel**

 ```bash
     conda install -c conda-forge nodejs